antulik/pagelet_rails_demo_app/README.md

 * `true` - always render pagelet through ajax
 * `:turbolinks`  - render pagelet throught ajax, but inline if it's a turbolinks page visit
 * `false` or missing - render inline
+* `stream` - (aka BigPipe) render placeholder and render full version at the end of html.
+See streaming for more info.

 ## params